Project Riese: Complex Osówka

 The complex is located inside Osówka Mountain (German: Säuferhöhen).
-It is accessible by tunnel number 1 (120 m) with chambers for guardrooms and tunnel number 2 (456 m), bored 10 m below the level of the main underground, with guardrooms close to completion.
-Behind them there is a connection of two levels created by the collapse of the ceiling.
+It is accessible via tunnel number 1 (120 m), which has chambers that were intended to serve as guardrooms, and tunnel number 2 (456 m), which starts 10 m below the main underground level and has guardrooms that are almost complete.
+Behind these guardrooms, there is a connection between two levels created by the collapse of the ceiling.

-The structure is a grid of tunnels (1,750 m, 6,700 m^{2}, 30,000 m^{3}) and underground halls, up to 8 m in height.
-Only 6.9% is reinforced by concrete.
-There is a shaft leading to the surface with a diameter of 6 m (48 m).
+The structure comprises a grid of tunnels (1,750 m, 6,700 m^{2}, 30,000 m^{3}) and underground halls, some of which are up to 8 m high.
+Only 6.9% of it is reinforced with concrete.
+There is a 6 m diameter (48 m) shaft leading to the surface.
 Tunnel number 3 (107 m) is not connected to the complex.
-It is 500 m away and 45 m below the main underground.
+It is located 500 m away and 45 m below the main underground area.
 It contains two dams and hydraulic equipment of an unknown purpose.

-Above ground are foundations of buildings, machinery, a ramp for transportation of mine cars to different levels, a reservoir of water and depots, some with systems of heating up building materials in winter.
-The largest structure is a single-storey, concrete building (680 m^{2}, 2,300 m^{3}) with walls 0.5 m thick and roof adapted for camouflage by vegetation (0.6 m).
+Above ground, there are the foundations of buildings and machinery, as well as a ramp for transporting mine cars to different levels.
+There is also a water reservoir and depots, some of which have systems for heating building materials in winter.
+The largest structure is a single-storey concrete building (680 m^{2}, 2,300 m^{3}) with 0.5 m thick walls and a roof adapted for camouflage by vegetation (0.6 m).
 A utility tunnel (1.25 m x 1.95 m, 30 m) was under construction to connect it with the shaft.
-Another structure of unknown purpose is a concrete monolith (30.9 m x 29.8 m) with tens of pipes, drains and culverts, buried into the rock at least 4.5 m.
-A narrow gauge railway network connected the tunnels with the railway station in the village of Głuszyca Górna (German: Oberwüstegiersdorf).
-Since 1996, the complex is open to the public.
+Another structure of unknown purpose is a concrete monolith (30.9 m x 29.8 m) with dozens of pipes, drains and culverts buried at least 4.5 m into the rock.
+A narrow-gauge railway network connected the tunnels with the railway station in the village of Głuszyca Górna (German: Oberwüstegiersdorf).
+The complex has been open to the public since 1996.

-In August 1944, AL Säuferwasser was established for prisoners of concentration camps.
-They were Jews, citizens of Poland, Hungary, and Greece.
-The remains of the camp can still be found in the vicinity of the tunnel number 3.
-Its evacuation took place in February 1945.
+In August 1944, the AL Säuferwasser was set up for prisoners from concentration camps.
+They were Jewish citizens of Poland, Hungary and Greece.
+The remains of the camp can still be found near tunnel number 3.
+The camp was evacuated in February 1945.